adambard/learnxinyminutes-docs/hjson.html.markdown

         '''
         I wish JSON was more human readable.
         If only there was a JSON for my needs!
         Oh wait.. there is!
-It's called HJSON.
+It's called Hjson.
         '''

     # Backslashes are interpretted as an escape character ONLY in quoted strings